aqsa27/medical-bot-task/README.md

 If I had more time (and if the assignment allowed it), here’s what I would explore to make the assistant more powerful:

 - **Add a generation layer**: I’d like to add a lightweight summarization model like T5 or OpenBioLLM to rephrase or personalize the retrieved answers.
 That way, the bot could sound more conversational while still staying factually accurate.
+I would explore integrating Llama3-OpenBioLLM-70B, an open-source model fine-tuned on high-quality biomedical literature, PubMed, and clinical texts.
+Its domain-specific training makes it ideal for generating accurate, trustworthy summaries or follow-ups grounded in medical context.
+This would help enhance the bot's ability to deliver conversational, yet factually reliable, responses.

 - **Support multiple answers**: Right now, the system only returns the top match.
 I’d like to retrieve the top 2–3 results and either let the user choose, or combine them into a more complete answer.